-Deborah Rayner is Senior Vice President of International Newsgathering, TV and Digital for CNN International.
-Based at CNN's headquarters in Atlanta, she oversees CNN's international newsgathering including the International Desk, all international bureaus, correspondents, producers and international digital editorial content.
+Deborah Rayner is Senior Vice President of International Newsgathering for TV and Digital at CNN International.
+Based at CNN's headquarters in Atlanta, she oversees CNN's international newsgathering worldwide including the International Desk, all international correspondents, bureaus and news teams in addition to gathering international digital editorial content for CNN.com.

 Under Rayner's leadership, CNN has been recognized with many prestigious awards for its international coverage including three George Foster Peabody Awards, three Edward R. Murrow Awards, two Overseas Press Club Awards, one George Polk Award, multiple Emmy Awards, six Gracie Awards, three Golden Nymph Awards from the Monte Carlo TV Festival and several RTS (Royal Television Society) Awards including their first Best Breaking News Coverage award for the Paris terror attacks in 2016 and again this year for CNN's coverage of Robert Mugabe's resignation.

 Appointed to this role in 2014, Rayner has restructured newsgathering within CNN and made some high-profile hires of senior correspondents such as Nick Paton Walsh and Nima Elbagir among others.
 She has led CNN's coverage of major stories including the rise and fall of ISIS in Iraq and Syria, the refugee and migrant crisis in Europe, multiple terrorist attacks and the kidnapped schoolgirls from Chibok, Nigeria.
 She has also commissioned impactful enterprise reporting, most recently exposing modern-day slavery in Libya and the Democratic Republic of Congo as well as in-depth environmental reporting on climate change in the Antarctic and plastic pollution in the Pacific Ocean.